geez0219/website-ng/src/assets/branches/r1.0/api/trace/metric/MCC.md

 ```python
 MCC(true_key:str, pred_key:str, mode:Union[str, Set[str]]=('eval', 'test'), output_name:str='mcc') -> None
 ```
 A trace which computes the Matthews Correlation Coefficient for a given set of predictions.

-This is a preferable metric to accuracy or F1 score since it automatically corrects for class imbalances and does
-* **not depend on the choice of target class (https** : //www.ncbi.nlm.nih.gov/pmc/articles/PMC6941312/).
-Ideal value is 1,     a value of 0 means your predictions are completely uncorrelated with the true data.
-A value less than zero implies    anti-correlation (you should invert your classifier predictions in order to do better).
+This is a preferable metric to accuracy or F1 score since it automatically corrects for class imbalances and doesnot depend on the choice of target class (https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6941312/).
+Ideal value is 1,a value of 0 means your predictions are completely uncorrelated with the true data.
+A value less than zero impliesanti-correlation (you should invert your classifier predictions in order to do better).

 #### Args: